Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining: Method

 \subsection{Generating Pseudo Labels for Video Frames}

-We propose to conduct contrastive learning based on Action Contrastive Pair (ACP).
+We propose to conduct contrastive learning based on drivers' actions.
 However, uncurated videos on the web do not contain any ground-truth action.
-To generate the action label for each frame, we train an inverse prediction model to predict the pseudo label~\cite{kumar1905learning,torabi2018behavioral}.
-The inverse prediction model $\phi$ predicts the action $\hat{a}_t$ that has happened between two consecutive frames $I_{t}$ and $I_{t+1}$.
+We thus train an inverse dynamics model $\phi$ to predict the pseudo action label~\cite{kumar1905learning,torabi2018behavioral} $\hat{a}_t$ that has happened between two consecutive frames $I_{t}$ and $I_{t+1}$.
 Nevertheless, many visual cues, such as weather and lighting, are irrelevant to action prediction.
-Using two RGB frames as input may introduce unnecessary distractions.
+Using two RGB frames as input may introduce unnecessary distractions to the inverse dynamics model.
 Instead, we find that employing optical flow, the concise description of interframe movement, improves action prediction accuracy.

 As illustrated in Figure~\ref{figure:inverse}\textbf{A}, we first extract the optical flow between frames by using an off-the-shelf algorithm RAFT~\cite{teed2020raft}.
-We then use the optical flow as the input to the inverse prediction network $\phi$ to predict the action.
+We then use the optical flow as the input to the inverse dynamics model $\phi$ to predict the action.
 We choose NuScenes~\cite{caesar2020nuscenes} dataset which contains consecutive first-view driving scenes with labeled steering action to perform supervised learning of $\phi$.
 L1 loss between ground truth action $a_t$ from the dataset and predicted $\hat{a}_t$ is optimized.
 As shown in Figure~\ref{figure:inverse}\textbf{B}, we then use the extracted optical flow together with the learned $\phi$ to label action for each frame in YouTube videos.
-The pseudo labels of action are further used to formulate ACPs as discussed in the next section.
+The pseudo action labels are further used to formulate ACPs to be introduced in the next section.